Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Introduction

+During this reconstruction process, we query the LLM’s token-level probability distribution and record the probability assigned to each original token from the source text.
+A comparative analysis reveals a consistent statistical gap, where the mean reconstruction probability of original tokens from real news is significantly lower than that from fake news.
+We refer to this phenomenon as Linguistic Fingerprints, which represent prompt-induced probability shifts that reflect intrinsic behavioral differences of LLMs under malicious prompting.

-Grounded in this insight, we propose a novel detection method named Linguistic Fingerprints Extraction (\textbf{LIFE}).
-LIFE utilizes an LLM guided by malicious prompts to reconstruct word-level probabilities.
+Based on this insight, we propose a new detection method named \underline{Li}nguistic \underline{F}ingerprints \underline{E}xtraction (\textbf{LIFE}).
+LIFE utilizes an LLM, guided by malicious prompts to acquire the reconstruction probabilities of original-tokens.
 However, applying these linguistic fingerprints directly for detection poses challenges, as stylistic imitation often causes fake news to closely resemble authentic news, weakening discrimination effectiveness.
-To tackle this, we draw inspiration from the studies \citep{[51],[52],[16]} that highlight key information fragments as differentiating factors between authentic and deceptive content.
-We hypothesize that linguistic fingerprints are most pronounced within these key fragments.
-Accordingly, our strategy centers on pinpointing these essential segments of news articles, thereby enhancing the subtle linguistic divergences between real and fake narratives.
+To tackle this, we highlight key information fragments as differentiating factors between authentic and deceptive content \citep{[51],[52],[16],[86]}.
+Table~\ref{tab:1} also indicates that there is a significant difference in the distribution of original token reconstruction between real and fake news in key fragments.
+Accordingly, LIFE centers on pinpointing these essential fragments of news articles, thereby enhancing the subtle linguistic divergences between real and fake narratives.
 Specifically, LIFE first employs a sentence-masking technique to identify critical segments by measuring changes in classification likelihood after masking each sentence.
 Subsequently, these critical segments are used to reconstruct probability distributions via the LLM, generating discriminative feature vectors termed fake probability vectors.
-Finally, these vectors serve as inputs to a classifier that effectively distinguishes between real and fake news.
+Finally, these vectors serve as input to a classifier that effectively distinguishes between real and fake news.